the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter6.md

 {title="src/App.js",lang=javascript}
 ~~~~~~~~
-setSearchTopstories(result) {
+setSearchTopStories(result) {
   const { hits, page } = result;
-  this.setState(updateSearchTopstoriesState(hits, page));
+  this.setState(updateSearchTopStoriesState(hits, page));
 }
 ~~~~~~~~

-The `updateSearchTopstoriesState()` function has to return a function.
+The `updateSearchTopStoriesState()` function has to return a function.
 It is a higher order function.
 You can define this higher order function outside of your App component.
 Note how the function signature changes slightly now.

 {title="src/App.js",lang=javascript}
 ~~~~~~~~
 # leanpub-start-insert
-const updateSearchTopstoriesState = (hits, page) => (prevState) => {
+const updateSearchTopStoriesState = (hits, page) => (prevState) => {
   const { searchKey, results } = prevState;

   const oldHits = results && results[searchKey]